arvigeus/AZ-204/Exercises/Create an Azure Function by using Visual Studio Code/README.md

 1. Press **Shift + F5** to stop Core Tools and disconnect the debugger.

-After you've verified that the function runs correctly on your local computer, it's time to use Visual Studio Code to publish the project directly to Azure.
+After verifying that the function runs correctly on your local computer, it's time to use Visual Studio Code to publish the project directly to Azure.

 ## Sign in to Azure

 Before you can publish your app, you must sign in to Azure.
-If you're already signed in, go to the next section.
+If you already signed in, go to the next section.

 1. If you aren't already signed in, choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, choose **Sign in to Azure**....